SilentCatD/inherited_rxdart/README.md

 - RxSelector: For selectively rebuilding widgets based on specific property of state.

-- RxSilentBloc: for a bloc, which will emit states throughout its life-cycle and rebuild widgets when necessary.
+- RxCubit: for a bloc, which will emit states throughout its life-cycle and rebuild widgets when necessary.
 Work with:
     - RxBuilder
     - RxSelector
     - RxStateConsumer